 Those programs include:

-Villa Maria School at Dulaney Valley – grades 6-9 – in Timonium, MD
+Villa Maria School at Dulaney Valley – grades PreK, K-9 – in Timonium, MD

-Villa Maria School at Pot Spring Diagnostic Program – a short term diagnostic residential program – in Timonium, MD
+Villa Maria School Type III Diagnostic Program – a short term diagnostic residential program – in Timonium, MD

 You’ll also learn that our highly trained staff works in full partnership with our parents, empowering them in the treatment process of their child.
 Along with the referring and funding agencies, we make every effort to assist each child in the return to their home school or to a less intensive program as soon as is possible.
 Together we help our children become better learners, understand their feelings and change their behaviors.